PossumLiarR/Embedded-Software-for-the-IoT-project/README.md

 ---
 "Eyes Everywhere, Intelligence at Work." 👀🤖 </p>
-Meet Smart Surveillance: an advanced motion-tracking system that detects movement, adjusts the camera automatically, and sends alerts via Telegram for real-time monitoring. <br>
+Meet Smart Surveillance: a cutting-edge motion-tracking system that detects movement, auto-adjusts the camera, and delivers instant alerts via Telegram, keeping you informed in real time! <br>
 Here is the completed Smart Surveillance system, ready for action!

 <p align="center">